 The options open to the examiners in determining the results are set out in detail in the Academic Regulations .
 In summary these are:

-- Pass subject to minor amendments to be completed and checked by one or both examiners within three months;
+- Pass subject to minor amendments to be completed and checked by one or both examiners within three to six months;

-- Pass subject to major amendments to be completed and checked by one or both examiners within nine months or within a period specified by the examiners if less than nine months are required.
+- Pass subject to major amendments to be completed and checked by both examiners within nine months or within a period specified by the examiners if less than nine months are required.

 - Not pass, but the candidate is allowed to revise the thesis and resubmit it within 18 months (for the PhD and MD(Res) degrees) or 12 months (for the MPhil degree);